sprky0/s3-static-toolkit/README.md

 up an S3-backed static site with CloudFront CDN, SSL enforced and supplied via an auto-renewing cert via ACM, and DNS routing through Route53.

+Should these scripts possibly generate Cloudformation, Terraform, or some another IAC type configuration format, rather than using the AWS CLI / HTTP API manually?
+Wouldn't that provide better support going forward without being locked into a funky custom toolchain?
+Well what a good idea I certainly didn't think of that midway through working on this.
+Maybe v2 😘

 ### Features